Continuing Medical Education & Professional Development

-The purpose of the OCME Office is to support continuing professional development by providing evidence-based and unbiased educational opportunities that contribute to improve the safety and quality of patient care.
+The purpose of our office is providing evidence-based and unbiased educational opportunities that contribute to improving the safety and quality of patient care.

-Content areas: Our offered educational activities address the needs and professional practice gaps of our target audience and are planned to change physician competence or performance or patient outcomes.
-The OCME offers education on a wide range of clinical disciplines as well as education focused on professional development topics such as leadership, teaching, mentoring, grant writing, management and communication skills and pedagogy.
+We offer educational activities addressing the needs and professional practice gaps of our target audience.
+We cover a wide range of clinical disciplines as well as education focused on professional development topics such as leadership, management, teaching, mentoring, grant writing, communication skills, pedagogy and other.

-Target audience: Physicians and other healthcare professionals from our medical school, academic and affiliated hospitals as well as Lebanese and regional participants.
-In recognition of the continuum of medical education and its relationship to lifelong learning, medical students and residents are included at educational activities.
-In addition, our OCME sponsors national, regional, and international conferences for multi-disciplinary audiences.
+Physicians and other healthcare professionals from our medical school, academic and affiliated hospitals as well as Lebanese and regional healthcare professionals.
+And, in recognition of the continuum of medical education and its relationship to lifelong learning, medical students and residents are included in our educational activities.

-Types of activities: Activity formats include live courses or conferences, skills-based workshops principally conducted at our clinical simulation center, regularly scheduled series such as grand rounds, case conferences, tumor boards, and morbidity and mortality activities, educational interventions conducted as part of quality performance improvement, enduring materials and web-based activities.
+Activity formats include live courses or conferences, skills-based workshops, skills-based workshops on simulation conducted at our clinical simulation center, regularly scheduled series (RSS) such as grand rounds, case conferences, tumor boards, and morbidity and mortality activities, educational interventions conducted as part of quality performance improvement, enduring materials and web-based activities.